-On the first day of absence from work due to illness, the employee shall report his/her illness to the supervisor, no later than 30 minutes (or as soon as reasonably possible given specific circumstances of illness) after the beginning of his/her scheduled work assignment.
+On the first day of absence from work due to illness, the employee shall report their illness to the supervisor, no later than 30 minutes (or as soon as reasonably possible given specific circumstances of illness) after the beginning of their scheduled work assignment.
 After three consecutive workdays of missed work, a medical provider's note may be required from the employee if the employee continues to be out sick more than three consecutive workdays.
 If a note is not provided, an employee's supervisor and/or Town Administrator may deny the use of sick time and require the use of personal, vacation, or compensatory time or leave without pay if such time is not available.
-If after three (3) days of absence, the employee has not notified his/her supervisor of their absence and the reasons therefore, the employee will be deemed to have abandoned their position and their employment with the Town shall end.
+If after three (3) days of absence, the employee will be deemed to have abandoned their position and their employment with the Town shall end.